Ceelog/phpdoc-en/src/filesystem/setup.md

 Define the user agent for PHP to send.

 `default_socket_timeout` <span class="type">integer</span>
 Default timeout (in seconds) for socket based streams.
+Specifying a negative value means an infinite timeout.

 `from` <span class="type">string</span>
 The email address to be used on unauthenticated FTP connections and as